 The number is decimal.

-for the ACTIVE transition (by default, an ON frame) and INACTIVE
+event ID numbers for the ACTIVE transition (by default, an ON

 with the event model, and it may be useful to connect the

 defines a sensor that goes ACTIVE when an OFF frame with ID number 18 is received, and goes INACTIVE when an ON frame with ID number 21 is received.

-by using a full 5 decimal digits for the event number
+either by using a full 5 decimal digits for the event number

 or by using the letters "N" and "E" to specify the separate parts:

-masked part will still match, using the "M" format letter.
+the masked part will still match, using the "M" format

 "M" indicates the start of a hexadecimal mask that will be applied, where 1 bits in the mask will be zero bits in the resulting value.
 In the example above, "18" through "1F" will match.
 This is particularly useful for matching e.g. CBUS short events, where parts of the packet include the node number which should (usually) be ignored.